 The hardware / software

-The concept of this site was born in March 2012, while I was spending a month living in the Philippines.
-I saw for the first time how the Internet was so important for the health and communications of these regions.
-The flexibility and potential of the Internet facsinated me, and I desired to learn more.
+The concept of this site was born in March 2012, whilst I was spending a month traveling in the Philippines.
+It amazed me how effortless it was to communicate with my family in real time across the internet, even though they were over 8000 miles away.
+The flexibility and potential of the internet fascinated me, and I desired to learn more.
 At about the same time, I learned of the Raspberry Pi and its recent release back in the UK.
-I placed an order for one, seeing it as a great way to tinker without risking the destruction or security of my main computer.
+I placed an order for one, seeing it as a great way to tinker without risking damage or destruction on my main PC.

 Months later, the long awaited Raspberry Pi finally turned up at my door.
 I quickly pressed it into use running various pieces of software.
-A few weeks later, the small box was running the Apache web server, and port 80 was opened for all of the Internet to see.
-At this time it was a somewhat slow device, running a ported version of Debian squeeze.
+A few weeks later, the small box was running a web server, and accessible to those with a link.
+The early devices were very slow due to running an unoptimised, ported version of Debian Squeeze.
 From about July onwards, it remained running 24/7 as a web server, and the domain name was purchased and pointing to it.
 During this time it was mainly used as a way to share files with friends.
 Finally in January 2013, I decided to build a website for the general public to access.

-I began by removing the slow ported operating system and installing a lighter version containing software optimized for the RPi.
-By March 2013, the first article "Premier Bedside hospital hack" was completed and published for the world's viewing pleasure.
-In July, the server had spent its first year up and running, and four articles were available.
-Vervainglobal has continued to grow steadily, expanding gradually as more articles and information is added.
+I began by removing the slow operating system and installing a lighter version containing software optimized for the Pi.
+By March 2013, the first articles were completed and published for the worlds viewing pleasure.
+In July, the server had spent its first year up and running, and four articles had been written & published.

 To find out more about the Raspberry Pi computer, please visit www.raspberrypi.org